 This weekend you’ll find us at our LA Holiday Market on Saturday (hurry over!), and this coming week, San Francisco residents can check in with Julie–and get a signed copy of our new book–at Anthropologie on Thursday, followed by our SF Holiday Market at Heath Ceramics on Saturday.
 Meanwhile, get ready for a week of posts about Scandinavian design–we’ve been stockpiling our finds, and the Scandis know how to do up the winter holidays.
 And for your weekend inspiration, have a look at what’s catching our eye right now.

-Above: Our friends at Dosa are celebrating the release of Alice Water's new book, The Art of Simple Food II, as well as helping to raise money for the Edible Schoolyard Project, with a book signing and sale on Sunday, December 8, from 2-5pm; details here.
-Photograph of a papel picado ceiling installation at Dosa 818 in LA.
+- Our friends at Dosa are celebrating the release of Alice Water’s new book, The Art of Simple Food II, as well as helping to raise money for the Edible Schoolyard Project, with a book signing and sale on Sunday, December 8, from 2-5pm; details here.

 Can’t face the crowds?
 Let us to do the holiday shopping for you: check out our gift guides; we’re running one every weekday until Christmas.